Skip to main content

 Use this file to discover all available pages before exploring further.

 Running jobs and management tasks in the Slurm cluster requires connecting to the Slurm login node.
-Login nodes are configured on per-user basis and deployed as a sub-chart to the Slurm chart.
+Login nodes are configured on a per-user basis and deployed as a sub-chart to the Slurm chart.
+This page shows administrators how to enable per-user Slurm login pods in SUNK, integrate them with a directory service, and verify the resulting resources.
+Individual login pods isolate each user’s session, simplify access control, and allow directory service integration to manage user identities centrally.
 Pass these configuration values from the values.yaml of the Slurm chart to define how slurm-login integrates and functions.

 Manage individual login pods

-You can manage individual login pods using the following features and functionality:
+You can manage individual login pods using the following features:

 • Enable the deployment of the sub-chart: To enable the slurm-login functionality as part of the Slurm chart, set the slurm-login.enabled parameter to true.